simlal/vps-homelab/README.md

 Personal homelab sandbox running on a VPS.

-This README is mostly personal notes as a reminder for myself if I need to set up a new VPS + k3s cluster.
+This README is mostly personal notes as a reminder for myself if I need to set up a new VPS with caddy as a reverse proxy and dockerized apps.

 ## Prerequisites